Music reviews for albums originally released in 1966.

 10. The Blues Project: Projections (9/10)

 To some extent, I can see how the Blues Project could be dismissed as second rate Paul Butterfield, especially in their jammiest moments.
-Read the rest of the review.
+These guys are not necessarily as good at improvising as Butterfield’s band was when it was getting into Indian music and jazz.

 11. The Blues Breakers with Eric Clapton (9/10)